Learn how to choose the workplace benefits that are best for you during open enrollment.

 Flex Spending Accounts (FSAs) allow you to put a portion of your pretax earnings into a spending account to pay current year expenses for health or a separate account for childcare.
 These accounts operate on a use-it-or-lose-it status; you lose access to the money if it’s not spent annually.
 The IRS sets limits to the amount you can contribute to FSAs in a given year.

 Health Savings Accounts (HSAs) are only available for those who participate in a high deductible health insurance plan.
 You put a portion of your pretax earnings into this account and can use the money for health expenses.
 If you don’t use the money, you can often invest it to let it grow, potentially tax free.
 There are potential tax benefits to HSAs if you contribute to them and don’t use them until retirement.
 There are limits to the amount you can contribute to HSAs in a given year.

 Legal Plan Benefits

 For a relatively low per-payroll fee, you may be able to enroll in legal benefits through third-party providers like MetLife Legal Plan Benefits.
 In my experience, this is one of the most commonly overlooked benefits.
 Legal plans give you access to attorneys who can do all sorts of legal-related tasks for no additional cost.
-Estate planning (wills and trusts), real estate transactions, and family law like divorce or adoption are examples of often available legal transactions you can complete for no additional cost.
+Estate planning (wills and trusts), real estate transactions, and family law like divorce or adoption are examples of often available legal transactions for no additional cost.
 A real estate closing requires an attorney, and creating a will and trust for your family is best done with an attorney who knows your local jurisdiction’s laws.
 If you complete just one of these transactions through a legal plan benefit, this can save you hundreds or even thousands of dollars.
 Be sure to un-enroll next year if you no longer need the plan.

 Employer Stock Programs

 If your employer offers an employee stock purchase program, like an ESPP or ESOP, open enrollment is typically the time to review your participation.
 These plans can be complicated, but essentially they offer the ability to buy employer stock at a discount, with potential tax benefits too.
 There are restrictions regarding when you can sell the stock, so this is not an ideal benefit for everyone.